Snap-Engineering-Academy-2022/gitsetup/README.md

 ```bash
 git clone https://github.com/Snap-Engineering-Academy-2022/classwebsite
 ```

-3. create your own branch within the `classwebsite` repo (you can name the branch whatever you want; to keep it consistent, use your first name):
+3. Create your own branch within the `classwebsite` repo (you can name the branch whatever you want; to keep it consistent, use your first name):

 ```bash
 git branch